mad-lab-fau/tpcp/docs/guides/multiprocessing_caveats.rst

 - If global configuration is missing in workers, use :mod:`tpcp.parallel`.
 - If you use custom parallel code together with `tpcp` worker-state restoration, make sure you use :func:`~tpcp.parallel.delayed`, not `joblib.delayed`.
+- Use :class:`~tpcp.parallel.Parallel` as well when successful worker tasks should return contextual records.
 - If tests depend on clean workers, explicitly shut down the reusable `loky` executor.
 - If a pickle error mentions `__main__`, move the relevant object to a normal module first.
 - If runtime-created objects are difficult to serialize, pass configuration into workers and build the object there.